Eligibility

 -

 Motivation letter (1-2 pages) that documents passion for arms control, negotiation, and/or international peace and security.
-In your letter, please state that you have reviewed the curriculum and requirements, confirm that you intend to participate in all parts of the 12-month ACONA program, and explain what you would bring to the ACONA community.
+In your letter, please state that you have reviewed the curriculum and requirements (including adherence to a camera-on-policy during all virtual, interactive sessions of the boot camps), confirm that you intend to participate in all parts of the 10-month ACONA program, and explain what you would bring to the ACONA community.

 -